 Swami Goud apologises to Nannapaneni for yesterday’s incident on the House premises

-For the fourth consecutive working day, Assembly and Legislative Council could not transact listed business on Tuesday as opposition legislators stalled the proceedings over different issues.
+For the fourth consecutive working day, Assembly and Legislative Council could not transact listed business on Tuesday.

 As soon as Assembly met, members of YSRC, TDP and TRS surrounded the podium of Speaker N. Manohar with some of them waving placards in support of their respective demands.
 TRS member T. Harish Rao took away the placard of YSRC MLA amid pushing and jostling.
 At this stage, the Speaker adjourned the House saying it would meet after the Business Advisory Committee (BAC) meeting.

 Earlier, Mr. Manohar rejected a bunch of adjournment notices.
 While TDP sought a discussion on the attitude of Centre and State over the bifurcation issue, YSRC wanted a resolution in favour of united Andhra Pradesh and the CPI a discussion on Telangana Bill.

 When the House re-assembled after more than six hours, it was adjourned for the day after Finance Minister Anam Ramnarayan Reddy introduced the Andhra Pradesh Fiscal Responsibility and Budget Management (Amendment) Bill.